Mel Meyer

-Brother Mel Meyer (June 5, 1928 – October 12, 2013) was an artist who created an estimated 10,000 pieces of art during his career.
+Brother Melvin A. Meyer (June 5, 1928 – October 12, 2013) was an artist who created an estimated 10,000 pieces of art during his career.

 He was a Marianist brother based out of Missouri.

 Early life and education

 Meyer was the fourth of seven children in his home and the only one to become a religious brother.
-His sister was Rita Meyer (baseball).
+His sister was Rita Meyer.
 He was raised in Old Town Florissant, a suburb of St. Louis, by his parents, Harry and Margaret Meyer.
 He graduated from McBride High School, taught by members of the Marianist order.
 He entered the order in 1947 and took his final vows in 1952.
 He completed his undergraduate studies at the University of Dayton in Ohio.
 He taught religion and social studies at Central Catholic High School in San Antonio in the early 1950s.
-He completed his master's degree at Notre Dame in art in 1960.
+He completed his master's degree in art at the University of Notre Dame in 1960.